ACM-SIGBED/emsoft/README.md

 ### Program committee files
 1. A header (`#`) naming the conference.
 2. One line per program committee member (beginning with a `*`).
    Chairs first and otherwise in alphabetical order.
+Some names are followed by affiliations between parentheses.

 ### Names files